MEET OUR TEAM

 Interior architecture and design is in Corinne’s DNA.
 The daughter of a scientist and an artist, her love of both art and applied reason and logic made architecture a natural fit.
 Not afraid to get her hands dirty while also passionate about leaving the world a better place, Corinne is hands-on with clients, helping them discover innovative solutions that are not only esthetically pleasing but also sustainable.
 She developed this skill set while at her alma mater UNC-Charlotte, where she had the privilege to work on the Solar Decathlon house competing with international teams to design the most energy efficient home.

 With a dedication to serving her childhood home, Marie is proud to share SMHa's commitment to this region through sustainable and appropriate architecture.
-A graduate of University of Florida, Marie returned to Charleston where she has served on Charleston City Council, Berkeley County Board of Elections & Voter Registration, Berkeley County Sheriff's Office Citizen Advisory Board, March of Dimes Signature Chefs Auction Gala chair, and is a proud member of the Preservation Society of Charleston, the Historical Library Society, the Gibbes Museum of Art, National Alliance on Mental Illness, and National Eating Disorders Association.
+A graduate of University of Florida, Marie returned to Charleston where she has served on Charleston City Council, Berkeley County Board of Elections & Voter Registration, Berkeley County Sheriff's Office Citizen Advisory Board, March of Dimes Signature Chefs Auction Gala chair, National Alliance on Mental Illness, and National Eating Disorders Association.
+Additionally, she volunteers with several local arts-based organizations, including The Gibbes Museum of Art.